 Chronic pancreatitis has an incidence in the United States of 5-10 per 100,000 population.
 It is most commonly associated with chronic alcohol use (75%).
 Patients usually present with chronic pain, either persistent continuous pain or postprandial pain.
-An anatomic abnormality should be evident in any patient selected for operative treatment for pancreatic pain.
 Patients with chronic pancreatitis may be at increased risk of developing pancreatic cancer.

 Symptoms and Diagnosis

 Pain is the major disabling symptom in patients with chronic pancreatitis, often leading to associated weight loss and/or narcotic dependency.
 Biliary obstruction (jaundice), endocrine insufficiency (diabetes), and exocrine insufficiency (malabsorption) may manifest with the progression of chronic pancreatitis and loss of functional pancreatic parenchyma.

 CT scan, ultrasonography, MRCP, or ERCP usually makes the diagnosis of chronic pancreatitis and its complications.
-Typical findings can include a dilated pancreatic duct or strictures with dilatations of the duct ("chain of lakes"), pancreatic calcification, or pseudocyst.
+Typical findings can include a dilated pancreatic duct or strictures with dilatations of the duct ("chain of lakes"), pancreatic (parenchymal or intra-ductal) calcification, or pseudocyst.
 Biliary or duodenal obstruction and evidence of portal hypertension may also be present.
 It is difficult to distinguish between chronic pancreatitis and pancreatic cancer, especially in patients without pancreatic calcification.
-Marked elevation of serum CA 19-9 in a patient without jaundice is highly suggestive of pancreatic cancer.

 By clearly defining pancreatic and biliary ductal anatomy, ERCP and MRCP can help to select patients who might benefit from surgery and to plan the most appropriate operation.
 In patients with atypical gastrointestinal bleeding and pancreatitis, angiography of the celiac and superior mesenteric arteries can detect and embolize a pseudoaneurysm.It is also important to establish a baseline of pancreatic exocrine and endocrine function, nutritional status, pain severity, use of pain medication or narcotics, employment status, and quality of life.
 Continued ingestion of alcohol or narcotics should be addressed in either a medical or surgical management plan.